twilio/twilio-video-app-android/README.md

 1. Login to the [Twilio Console](https://www.twilio.com/login), or create a free account [here](https://twilio.com/try-twilio).

-2. Type in an identity and click on "Generate Access Token" from the Testing Tools page.
+2. Type in an identity and click on "Generate Access Token" from the [Testing Tools Page](https://www.twilio.com/console/video/runtime/testing-tools).
 <img width="700px" src="images/community-variant/generate_access_token.png"/>

 3. Add the access token string copied from the console to a variable named `TWILIO_ACCESS_TOKEN`